Set up Connect with your own license

 Reconsent

 A customer's consent will only ever last for a maximum of 90 days.
-This means that 90 days after the customer created the initial consent Bud will no longer be able to refresh the account information and the reconnect_required
+This means that 90 days after the customer created the initial consent Bud will no longer be able to refresh the account information and the reconnect_required field within the response of a given refresh task status will be set to true.
+At this point, you will have to prompt your customers to reconsent to that provider.
+This is achieved by simply repeating the connect account calls and allowing the customer to complete the connection process again via your interface.

 Bud recommends that you store the datetime at which customers provide their initial consent against a given provider.
 This will allow you to pre-empt when a customer's consent for a given provider is due to expire.

-If the customer’s consent is less than 90 days old and hasn’t been revoked it is possible to reconfirm the consent to extend the consent for a further 90 days.
-This can be achieved using the Reconfirm Consent endpoint with a request to POST /v1/open-banking/account-access-consents/{consent_id}/reconfirm
+If the customerās consent is less than 90 days old and hasnāt been revoked it is possible to reconfirm the consent to extend the consent for a further 90 days.
+This can be achieved using the Reconfirm Consent endpoint with a request to POST /v1/open-banking/account-access-consents/{consent_id}/reconfirm endpoint here.

 Remove customer consent